 Adopt a Parish and become an OPC

 You don't need to live in Wiltshire, or even in the UK, to become an OPC.
 We have OPC's in Australia, Canada, Holland, England, New Zealand, India, Scotland and one or two in Wiltshire itself!
-Some OPC's choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family and social history researchers worldwide.
+Some OPC's choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family history researchers worldwide.

 - donating information you may have at home - school photographs, directories, village history booklets - in fact, any historical information on a Wiltshire parish